JunkyByte/iris/README.md

 from_path:  # The `from` absolute path
 to_path:  # The `to` absolute path
 ```
+Note that if no user is specified on ssh host the local username will be used.

 Right now iris requires a config file to be passed.
 For remote connections iris will try to load from your `ssh-agent` first, if it fails right now it uses `~/.ssh/id_rsa` as a key.